 3. Potential Creation of a Sequential/Stacked Hybrid Retirement Plan.
 To create a replacement for some or all of the current Minnesota defined benefit retirement plans using the sequential/stacked hybrid retirement plan approach, a salary breakpoint (i.e., maximum salary for defined benefit plan coverage and threshold salary for defined contribution coverage) would be required to be selected and specified and the amount of the above breakpoint salary contribution rates would be redirected to the defined contribution portion of the hybrid plan.
+Alternatively, the defined retirement plan portion could be restricted to base salary amounts, with the defined contribution retirement plan portion utilized for all non-base salary compensation.

-To assist in attempting to specify the breakpoint salary, the Commission staff obtained from the various retirement plan administrators a decile breakdown of their membership as of June 30, 2011, indicating the top salary for every 10% of the plan membership of each retirement plan, organized lowest salary to highest salary.
+To assist in attempting to specify a breakpoint salary, the Commission staff obtained from the various retirement plan administrators a decile breakdown of their membership as of June 30, 2011, indicating the top salary for every 10% of the plan membership of each retirement plan, organized lowest salary to highest salary.
 That information indicates the following:

-Retirement Plan Salary Distribution by Decile
+FY 2011 Retirement Plan Salary Distribution by Decile